Updated On : July 14, 2023

 Here are the sample LSAT Logical Reasoning questions with their answers:

 1. Stimulus: The rate of shark attacks has increased in the past year.
-Some experts argue that it is due to the growing seals population, the sharks' primary food source.
+Some experts argue that it is due to the growing seal population, the sharks' primary food source.
 However, others claim that the increased rate of shark attacks results from more people swimming in the ocean.

 A) Seal populations have remained stable in areas where shark attacks have increased.